-Day Event/activity 0 Publication of Federal Register notice of hearing and opportunity to petition for leave to intervene, including order with in- structions for access requests.
-10 60 Deadline for submitting petition for intervention containing: (i) Demonstration of standing; and (ii) all contentions whose formulation does not require access to SUNSI (+25 Answers to petition for intervention; +7 petitioner/requestor reply).
-20 U.S. Nuclear Regulatory Commission (NRC) staff informs the requester of the staff's determination whether the request for access provides a reasonable basis to believe standing can be established and shows need for SUNSI.
+Day Event/activity 0 Publication of FEDERAL REGISTER notice of hearing and opportunity to petition for leave to intervene, including order with instruc- tions for access requests.
+10 Deadline for submitting requests for access to SUNSI with information: Supporting the standing of a potential party identified by name and address; describing the need for the information in order for the potential party to participate meaningfully in an adjudicatory proceeding.
+60 Deadline for submitting petition for intervention containing: (i) Demonstration of standing; and (ii) all contentions whose formula- tion does not require access to SUNSI (+25 Answers to petition for intervention; +7 petitioner/requestor reply).
+20 U.S. Nuclear Regulatory Commission (NRC) staff informs the requestor of the staff's determination whether the request for access provides a reasonable basis to believe standing can be established and shows need for SUNSI.
 (NRC staff also informs any party to the proceeding whose interest independent of the proceeding would be harmed by the release of the information.)
 If NRC staff makes the finding of need for SUNSI and likelihood of standing, NRC staff begins document processing (preparation of redactions or review of redacted documents).
-25 If NRC staff finds no "need" or no likelihood of standing, the deadline for petitioner/requester to file a motion seeking a ruling to reverse the NRC staff's denial of access; NRC staff files copy of access determination with the presiding officer (or Chief Administrative Judge or other designated officer, as appropriate).
+25 If NRC staff finds no "need" or no likelihood of standing, the deadline for petitioner/requestor to file a motion seeking a ruling to reverse the NRC staff's denial of access; NRC staff files copy of access determination with the presiding officer (or Chief Administrative Judge or other designated officer, as appropriate).
 If NRC staff finds "need" for SUNSI, the deadline for any party to the proceeding whose interest independent of the proceeding would be harmed by the release of the information to file a motion seeking a ruling to reverse the NRC staff's grant of access.
 30 Deadline for NRC staff reply to motions to reverse NRC staff determination(s).
 40 (Receipt +30) If NRC staff finds standing and need for SUNSI, deadline for NRC staff to complete information processing and file motion for Protective Order and draft Non-Disclosure Affidavit.
-Deadline for applicant/licensee to file Non-Disclosure Agreement for SUNSI. Α If access granted: Issuance of presiding officer or other designated officer decision on motion for protective order for access to sensitive information (including schedule for providing access and submission of contentions) or decision reversing a final adverse determination by the NRC staff.
-A + 3 tive order.
-A + 28 remain between the petitioner's receipt of (or access to) the information and the deadline for filing all other contentions (as established in the notice of opportunity to request a hearing and petition for leave to intervene), the petitioner may file its SUNSI contentions by that later deadline.
-A + 53 A + 60 >A + 60 Decision on contention admission.
+Deadline for applicant/licensee to file Non-Disclosure Agreement for SUNSI.
+A If access granted: Issuance of presiding officer or other designated officer decision on motion for protective order for access to sensitive information (including schedule for providing access and submission of contentions) or decision reversing a final adverse determination by the NRC staff.
+A + 3 Deadline for filing executed Non-Disclosure Affidavits.
+Access provided to SUNSI consistent with decision issuing the protective order.
+A + 28 Deadline for submission of contentions whose development depends upon access to SUNSI.
+However, if more than 25 days re- main between the petitioner's receipt of (or access to) the information and the deadline for filing all other contentions (as es- tablished in the notice of opportunity to request a hearing and petition for leave to intervene), the petitioner may file its SUNSI contentions by that later deadline.
+A + 53 A + 60 >A + 60 (Contention receipt +25) Answers to contentions whose development depends upon access to SUNSI.
+(Answer receipt +7) Petitioner/Intervenor reply to answers.
+Decision on contention admission.

 [FR Doc.
-2020-03190 Filed 3-2-20; 8:45 am] BILLING CODE 7590-01-P
+2020-08353 Filed 5-4-20; 8:45 am] BILLING CODE 7590-01-P